You might be surprised to hear that there are still quite a lot of free electric vehicle (EV) charging points around in the UK.

 2. Hotels and accommodation

 Many hotels and B&Bs offer free charging to visitors, perhaps more than have registered.
-In any case, Charity ZeroNet provides charge points for the hospitality and leisure sector.
-Most of the network’s more than 400 charging points are free for customers.
+What’s more, Charity ZeroNet provides charge points for the hospitality and leisure sector.
+Many of the network’s 400 charging points are free for customers.

 3. Car parks

-Taken together, public and retail car parks have the highest number of free EV charging devices, at 1,257 (more than supermarkets, with 1,116).
-And, as with accommodation and supermarkets, many retailers use free charging as a way to attract loyal customers.
+Taken together, public, retail and workplace car parks have by far the highest number of free EV charging devices, at 1,127.
+As with accommodation and also supermarkets, many retailers use free charging as a way to attract loyal customers.

 Is electric car charging free at supermarkets?